 There is, unfortunately, no public transport that runs between Aqaba and the Aqaba border so you need to take a cab.
 You should be prepared to haggle on the price.

-You can also ask your hotel to organise the transfer for you.
+You can also ask your hotel to organize the transfer for you.
 The process for using the Aqaba to Eilat border is detailed below.

 Things to Know Before Crossing the Israel-Jordan Border